How Does a Variable Geometry Turbocharger Work in Diesel Engines?

-As far function goes, VGT is the ideal way to go, right?
-Well… in theory.
 VGTs are much better for lower speeds, but some have been known to run out of air at higher speeds.
-In addition, as with every new technology that comes about, there are going to be the typical drawbacks.
+In addition, as with every piece of new technology that comes out, there are going to be the typical drawbacks.
 VGTs are generally much more expensive than similar turbos without the variability.
 And while they’re better than standard turbos when working, they’re more likely to fail.
 As everyone who’s ever worked with engines knows, more moving parts mean there are more failure points and opportunities for things to break.

 For more turbo questions, see our blog on common turbo problems and failures here.